-Jay Gould (b.1982 Minneapolis, MN) conceptually integrates scientific topics into installation and constructed photographic works that ponder provocative curiosities, paradoxes and the hidden world beyond our given senses.
-His work has been exhibited nationally and internationally, including recent solo exhibitions at the Walters Museum of Art (Baltimore, MD 2019), Loyola University (Baltimore, MD, 2017), McGlothlin Center for the Arts (Emory, VA, 2017), PhoPa Gallery (Portland, ME, 2015) and the Griffin Museum of Photography (Winchester, MA, 2015).
-His work has also been featured in group exhibitions at the Fridman Gallery (New York, NY, 2013), Fort Collins Museum of Contemporary Art (Fort Collins, CO, 2007), John Michael Kohler Arts Center (Sheboygan, WI, 2015), Bates College Museum of Art (Lewiston, ME, 2015), and the Noorderlicht Festival (Groningen, Netherlands, 2017).
-Gould received his BFA from the University of Wisconsin, earned an MFA in photography from the Savannah College of Art and Design, and is a member of the faculty at the Maryland Institute College of Art.
-Gould was the inaugural Artist in Residence at the Hopkins Extreme Materials Institute at Johns Hopkins University in 2016-17 and was an artist in residence at the Penland School of Craft and the Elsewhere Museum in 2019.
+Jay Gould (b.1982 Minneapolis, MN) conceptually integrates scientific topics into tactile photographic works that ponder provocative curiosities, paradoxes and the hidden world beyond our given senses.
+By combining modern and historic photographic processes with sculpture, Gould’s one-of-a-kind works invite his audience on a journey through space, time and a revisioning of what lies before our eyes.
+His work has been exhibited nationally and internationally, including recent solo exhibitions at the Walters Museum of Art (Baltimore, 2019), Loyola University (Baltimore, MD, 2017), McGlothlin Center for the Arts (Emory, VA, 2017), PhoPa Gallery (Portland, ME, 2015) and the Griffin Museum of Photography (Winchester, MA, 2015).
+His work has also been featured in group exhibitions at the Fridman Gallery (New York, NY, 2013), Fort Collins Museum of Contemporary Art (Fort Collins, CO, 2007), John Michael Kohler Arts Center (Sheboygan, WI, 2015), Bates College Museum of Art (Lewiston, ME, 2015), the Noorderlicht Festival (Groningen, Netherlands, 2017) and at Artscape Exhibitions at the Maryland Institute College of Art (Baltimore, MD, 2016, 2017, 2018).
+Gould received his BFA from the University of Wisconsin, Eau Claire and earned an MFA in photography from the Savannah College of Art and Design.
+He now is a member of the faculty at the Maryland Institute College of Art.
+Gould was the inaugural Artist in Residence at the Hopkins Extreme Materials Institute at Johns Hopkins University in 2016-17 and a 2019 Artist in Residence at the Penland School of Craft and the Elsewhere Museum.
 His work has been featured in publications by Conveyor, Ain’t Bad, Aperture, Mental Floss and the Guardian.

 Artist Resume (4 page)